0382/wigner-benchmark/pf_rational/README.md

-# Prime factorization rational type
+# Prime factorization rational

+This is slow compared with `wigxjpf`, just save here.